 Whether you’ll be hiring a cleaning company or handing over the details to a rental management company, the spotlessness of your property will impact how highly your guests rate their stay—which will affect how often guests choose your home in the future.
 Selecting a management approach will depend on a few factors: assess the size of your space, whether you feel comfortable sourcing, hiring, and monitoring cleaners, and whether this amount of additional organization fits your lifestyle.
 Rental management companies like Guestbnb or MasterHost can clean, restock, and maintain your home so you don’t have to.

 One of the most important aspects in preparing to rent out your space for the short or long term is the legality of doing so.
 Be sure to find out if your city allows short-term rentals, as some jurisdictions have stricter rules and require homeowners to acquire licenses and registration in order to list their home.
-In Vancouver, short-term rental operators must have a valid business licence to avoid fines of up to $1,000.
-Montréal similarly requires homeowners to have a permit and pay a hotel tax for rentals that fall under 31 days in length, while Toronto is in the process of finalizing restrictions on short-term rentals.
+In Vancouver, short-term rental operators must have a valid business licence to avoid fines.
+Montréal similarly requires homeowners to have a permit and comply with certain tax obligations.
+Toronto also has restrictions on short-term rentals.
 If your home is part of a strata or co-op, make sure to check the terms of your membership to avoid violating any homeowner regulations.

 While the process of preparing your home for rental can be an investment of time and energy, the payoff can be worth it.
 Take advantage of the asset of your home, and invite guests in to experience the benefits of your unique listing.